tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __binding_map__
 <a name="schema-binding_map"></a>

-A map of binding specification links:
+A map of binding specification links

 ```json
 {